drofmij/dev-scripts/README.md

 dev-scripts
 ===========

-This is a small repo for useful developer env scripts that I have built over the years.
+This is a small repo for useful developer env scripts.

+Scripts:
+- clear-logs -- useful for clearing log files from multiple folder trees such as more then one branch of the same source repo.